Andreas-Svensson/statistics/project/report.md

 ## Sepal

-Looking at sepal point distribution.
-There does not seem to be any correlation between the values.
-Regression plot still shows a regression line,however the points are widely spread out and there does not seem to be a linear relation between them.
+Moving on to sepal point distribution, there does not seem to be any correlation between the values.
+The regression plot shows a regression line, however the points are widely spread out and there does not seem to be a linear relation between them.

 ![](assets/sepal_regression_scatter.png)

 Instead, looking at sepal data divided by species might give a better explanation for the relation between points.
-This plot seems to better explain the relation between width and height, and at least in the case of Iris setosa, there appears to be some correlation.
+This plot seems to better explain the relation between width and height, and at least in the case of Iris setosa there appears to be some correlation.

 ![](assets/sepal_species_regression_scatter.png)